bitjourney/plantuml-service/README.md

    - It uploads artifacts to GitHub
    - And then build the docker image and push the image to Docker Hub
 4. Update the homebrew fomula (see [bitjourney/homebrew-self](https://github.com/bitjourney/homebrew-self))

-## About `plantuml-service.herokuapp.com`

-`plantuml-service.herokuapp.com` is an example service managed by [Bit Journey, Inc.](https://github.com/bitjourney/).

-Because this is an example, there's no guarantee for the availability.

 ## See Also